-This K-factor includes changes in financial instrument prices and changes in currency exchange rates.
-Presently, the Company is exposed to Market Risk coming from changes in financial instrument prices due to its business model, that of a market maker.
+As at 31 December 2024, the Company was exposed to Market Risk arising from changes in financial instrument prices due to its business model, that of a market maker.
 The Company is authorized to Deal on Own Account, thus, it acts as counterparty to its clients' trading.
 Limits of maximum risk tolerated are set and honoured.
 Any excess risk above tolerance levels is hedged with the Company's Liquidity providers.
 The Company places greater emphasis on diversifying its exposure to more than one institution than dealing with the potential effects of interest rate fluctuations.

-BCS has robust policies and procedures to identify, monitor and control market risk incurred as part of its trading and non-trading activities.
+The Ultima Cyprus has policies and procedures to identify, monitor and control market risk incurred as part of its trading and non-trading activities.
 In particular, the Company employs a wide range of quantitative methods to manage market risk which include measures using Value-at-Risk methodology, based on historical valuation or MonteCarlo simulation methods.
 These methodologies are used not only for assessing market risk in proprietary trading portfolios but also for calculating margin requirements for assets used as collateral.
-Also, the Company's calculated metrics are systematically lower than regulatory capital charges, so no add-ons are applied.
-Overall, the exposure of BCS to Market Risk is considered significant and arises primarily from interest rate risk and geopolitical circumstances.
+Overall, as at 31 December 2024 the exposure of The Ultima Cyprus to market risk was considered significant and related primarily to market FX (currency) risk.